Assistant Professor, Art History, Italian Renaissance & Baroque Art

 Her book, Watermarks: Leonardo da Vinci and the Mastery of Nature (Princeton University Press, 2020), examines the work of Leonardo da Vinci (1452–1519) and his peers to analyze the subject of water in art in conjunction with the practical undertakings of hydraulic engineering.
 A revision of her prize-winning dissertation, the book was awarded subventions from the Barr Ferree Publication Fund and Tulane’s School of Liberal Arts.

-Her current book project, Weapons of Atlas: The Art and Science of Early Modern Cartography (1580–1650), foregrounds how mechanical instruments and art theory in tandem had profound implications for map design in Italy and beyond.
+Her current book project, Weapons of Atlas: The Art and Science of Early Modern Cartography (1580–1640), foregrounds how mechanical instruments and art theory in tandem had profound implications for map design in Italy and beyond.
 The expanding world required firsthand observation, oftentimes aided by tools, and effective means of transcribing and interpreting terrain.
 Key to map production, the use of optical devices and measuring instruments, i.e., the compass and rule, magnetic compasses, astrolabes, and sextants, shaped habits of visualization formed through the use of pen and ink.
 In turn, artistic representation provided an expressive pictorial idiom for synthesizing the quantitative assessment and visual apprehension of land and sea.
-This new research has been funded by the National Endowment for the Humanities (The Newberry Library), a Tulane Georges Lurcy Affiliated Fellowship (American Academy in Rome), the Huntington Library, and the Harvard University Center for Italian Renaissance Studies at the Villa I Tatti.

-Prior to coming to Tulane in 2015, she was a curatorial research assistant at the Morgan Library & Museum and a bibliographer for the Metropolitan Museum of Art.
-She received her Ph.D. in the history of art from Princeton University in 2014.
-She has been invited to present lectures in Chicago, Florence, Los Angeles, Mexico City, Ottawa, Rochester, Turin, and elsewhere.
+She received her Ph.D. in art history from Princeton University and her B.A. from Columbia University.
+Prior to coming to Tulane in 2015, she was a curatorial research assistant at the Drawing Institute at the Morgan Library & Museum and a bibliographer for the Metropolitan Museum of Art.
+She has been invited to present lectures in Chicago, Denver, Florence, Los Angeles, Mexico City, Ottawa, Rochester, Turin, and elsewhere.

-Professor Geddes is as an affiliated faculty member of the Medieval and Early Modern Studies Program as well as the Environmental Studies Program at Tulane.
-Her teaching interests include Renaissance and Baroque art and architecture; landscape theory; the reception of antiquity; the history of science and scientific illustration (including cartography); artistic rivalries; the art of Rome; prints and the history of the book; and old master drawings.
+Professor Geddes is as an affiliated faculty member of the Medieval and Early Modern Studies Program (MEMS) as well as the Environmental Studies Program (EVST) at Tulane.
+Her teaching interests include Italian Renaissance art and Baroque art; early modern architecture; landscape theory; the reception of antiquity; the history of science and scientific illustration (including cartography); artistic rivalries; the art of Rome; prints and the history of the book; and old master drawings.
 She warmly welcomes working with graduate students interested in these and related topics.

 Catalogue entry in Marcantonio Raimondi, Raphael and the Image Multiplied, exh. cat., edited by Edward H. Wouk (Manchester: Manchester University Press, 2016), 192–93.